Setting up and Completing an Assessment

 - Once the assessment has been created, open it.

-Strong Note: if you change criteria later you will need to go back and review all items that you previously assessed using the new criteria.
-In the case of Threat criteria, especially when changing from a 3×3 to 4×4 or 5×5 (or vice versa), this will often cause most/all entries to be deleted from the Risk Register, because threat tolerance and ratings will no longer line up in a logical manner.
-Select and customise your criteria early, and only make minor adjustments (if any) to descriptions and ratings thereafter, from within the assessment.
+Strong Note: in most cases, if you change or adjust criteria after populating and rating entries you will need to go back and review all items that you previously assessed, using the new criteria.
+In the case of Threat criteria, especially when changing from a 3×3 to 4×4 or 5×5 (or vice versa), this will often cause most/all entries to be deleted from the Risk Register.
+We strongly recommend selecting and customising your criteria early, and if you must, only make minor adjustments to descriptions and ratings thereafter.
+The general rule is that structural changes to criteria will cause a loss of data.

 If you’re setting the assessment up for an Assessor to complete:

-- Consider populating headings within the Scope, Context and Criteria section.
-Note that, as a free text field it can be changed at any time (including by the Assessor).
+- Consider populating headings within the Scope, Context & Criteria section.
+Note that, as a free text field it can be changed at any time (including by the Assessor); also note comments at the top of the field about auto-saving content.

-- Consider also defining Assets, Threat Actors and Acts, and Control categories and controls that you wish to see included in the assessment.
+- Consider also defining Assets, Threat Actors and Acts, Hazards and Events, and Control categories and controls.

-- This may be intended, but if not consider reducing the level at which you have set the Threat Tolerance criteria, or otherwise review ratings given to individual Threat Acts.
-If you set the Threat Tolerance Rating to its lowest setting you will see that risks will have been created for all Threat Acts, within the Risk Register.
+- This may be intended, but if not consider reducing the level at which you have set the Threat/Hazard Tolerance criteria, or otherwise review ratings given to individual Threat Acts/Hazards Events.
+If you set the Tolerance Ratings to their lowest settings, you will see that risks will have been created for all Threat Acts and Hazard Events, within the Risk Register.

 - Identify treatments that will reduce the Current Risk rating down to or below the predefined tolerance level (which can be viewed within Risk criteria), then reassess the Residual Risk rating.
 If the Current Risk is tolerable, you may consider inserting a treatment such as “Risk is tolerable – monitor and review”, for completeness/another readers’ benefit.